-- Any prior preparation, such as fasting (not eating) or sedation (using drugs to make
+- Any preparation before the test, such as fasting (not eating) or sedation (using drugs

-you sleepy), will be determined by the specific area to be examined.
-Your healthcare
+to make you sleepy), will be determined by the specific area to be examined.
+Your

 - Although the gel applied to the skin during the procedure does not stain clothing,

 you may want to wear older clothing, as the gel may not be completely removed from

 - Based on your medical condition, your healthcare provider may request other specific